netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 to an existing valid client, but with a different path.

-The new route is invalid (contains loops or non-existent links) or may be broken (contains links that are broken or have high latency or drop rate).
+The new route is invalid (contains loops or non-existent links) or may be faulty (contains links that are broken or have high latency or drop rate).

 The new route may also work fine, but violate the client's path policy or be used for traffic observation.